Frequently asked questions

 The assistance provided through Start-Up Loans, like many Government-backed business support activities, is regarded as State Aid.

-State Aid is a European Commission term which refers to forms of assistance from a public body or publicly funded body, given on a discretionary basis to undertakings engaged in economic commercial activity, with the potential to distort competition in the European Union market by favouring one provider over another.
+State Aid is a European Commission term which refers to forms of assistance from a public body or publicly-funded body, given on a discretionary basis to undertakings engaged in economic commercial activity, with the potential to distort competition in the European Union market by favouring one provider over another.

 Provision of such State Aid is governed by regulations made by the European Commission.

 De minimis aid is a term used to describe small amounts of State Aid that do not require European Commission approval.
 The total de minimis aid which can be given to a single recipient is €200,000 over a 3-year fiscal period.
+Lower limits apply if your new business is related to road haulage, agriculture or fisheries and aquaculture.
+De minimis aid cannot be given to help establish a distribution network or for other expenditure linked to an export activity (and also cannot be used to fund certain activities within the fisheries and aquaculture sector as listed in Article 1, Paragraph 1 of European Commission Regulation 717/2014).

 It is the loan recipient’s responsibility to retain records of any State Aid arising from assistance received for a minimum of ten years from the date of receipt and to ensure they do not exceed the rolling three-year limit.